coachshea/neo-pipe/readme.md

 -------------

-This variable informs NeoPipe of whether to clear the buffer for each invocation, or to appand each subsequent write of the scratch buffer.
-The text can be appended to the top or bottom of the buffer by seeting this to 'top' or 'bottom' respectively.
+This variable informs NeoPipe of whether to clear the buffer for each invocation, or to appand each subsequent write of the output buffer.
+The text can be appended to the top or bottom of the buffer by setting this to 'top' or 'bottom' respectively.
+If npipe\_append in not set, or set to anything other than 'top' or 'bottom', then the buffer is cleared and rewritten on each invocation.

 ```vim
 let g:npipe_type='bottom'